Mike Ashley, the maverick who changed face of UK sports retail

-LONDON Mike Ashley's Sports Direct empire began in 1982 on a quiet high street in southeast England, with the help of a 10,000 pound loan from his parents.
+LONDON, March 3 Mike Ashley's Sports Direct empire began in 1982 on a quiet high street in southeast England, with the help of a 10,000 pound ($16,800) loan from his parents.

 Thirty-two years on, the company dominates Britain's sports retail market and Ashley is a billionaire whose unconventional image and management style, and penchant for a quick deal, have earned him admirers, as well as critics, along the way.

-Ashley is most recognisable to many Britons as the owner of Newcastle United, a football team in northern England he bought in 2007 and has had a strained relationship with ever since.
+Ashley is most recognisable to many Britons as the owner of Newcastle United, a soccer team in northern England he bought in 2007 and has had a strained relationship with ever since.

 Fans have marched through the city in protest against him, underlining how divisive his management style can be.